Joao-Lucas-de-Oliveira-Lima/design-patterns-java/prototype/README.md

 ## Implementation

 The `ChessPiece` class represents a generic chess piece with attributes such as color, current position, point value, and alive status.
 The `Pawn` class extends `ChessPiece` and adds additional attributes such as promotion and first move bonus.
-The `Pawn` class uses a **protected constructor** to ensure that objects can only be instantiated through the `clone` method.
+The `Pawn` class features a **protected constructor** to restrict direct instantiation.
+This design ensures that objects are created either through the `clone` method or via a default no-argument constructor.

 The `clone` method in the `Pawn` class creates a new instance of `Pawn` by copying the attributes of the existing `Pawn` object.
 This allows for the creation of new `Pawn` objects without directly instantiating them.